caneara/elevate/README.md

 ## Configuration

 If you wish to make all of the macros available to your application, then you can skip this section.
-Otherwise, you should publish the configuration file:
+Otherwise, you should publish the configuration file using Artisan:

 ```bash
 php artisan vendor:publish --provider="Elevate\ServiceProvider"